fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/beyond-batch.md

 For all its strengths, MapReduce is fundamentally根本上 a batch processing批处理 system, and is not suitable for interactive analysis.
 You can’t run a query and get results back in a few seconds or less.
 Queries typically take minutes or more, so it’s best for offline use, where there isn’t a human sitting in the processing loop waiting for results.

 However, since its original incarnation化身, Hadoop has evolved进化 beyond batch processing.
-Indeed确实, the term “Hadoop” is sometimes used to refer to a larger ecosystem生态系统 of projects, not just HDFS and MapReduce, that fall under the umbrella of infrastructure for dis‐ tributed computing and large-scale data processing.
+Indeed确实, the term “Hadoop” is sometimes used to refer to a larger ecosystem生态系统 of projects, not just HDFS and MapReduce, that fall under the umbrella of infrastructure基础设施 for distributed computing and large-scale data processing.
 Many of these are hosted by the **Apache Software Foundation**, which provides support for a community of open source software projects, including the original HTTP Server from which it gets its name.

 The first component to provide online access was HBase, a key-value store that uses HDFS for its underlying storage.
 HBase provides both online read/write access of in‐ dividual rows and batch operations for reading and writing data in bulk, making it a good solution for building applications on.